 The cost for a root canal procedure would vary based on several factors: the severity of the case, the particular tooth that needs treatment (how many canals it has), as well as the additional restoration methods involved.
 Generally speaking, saving your natural tooth through a root canal is less expensive than extracting it and replacing it with an implant or dental bridge.

 Most teeth can undergo root canal treatment.
 On certain occasions, however, a tooth cannot be saved because of the following reasons:

 After your root canal, you should eat soft foods so you wouldn’t have to chew that much.
 Avoid foods that are too hard, too hot, or too cold for the meantime.

 During the first few days after the treatment, your tooth may feel sensitive especially if the tooth used to be painful or was infected.
-To prevent any sort of discomfort, your dentist will recommend you to take necessary medications or over-the-counter pain relievers.
+To prevent any sort of discomfort, your dentist will recommend you to take the necessary medication.

-If a Root Canal Treatment is left untreated, the potential of serious infection can result.
-When an infection is left untreated, it’s more likely to spread to the other areas of the mouth, putting you at risk for serious dental problems.
-The infection can cause pus filled sac, which can lead to serious complications like a stroke, heart attack, or life threatening sepsis.
+If a tooth that needs root canal treatment is left untreated, serious infections can result.
+When an infection is left untreated, it’s more likely to spread to the other areas of the mouth, putting your overall health at risk and could in very rare circumstances cause life-threatening complications.